-The following information applies equally to Congestion Charge and Low Emission Zone appeals.
+The following information applies equally to Congestion Charge, Low Emission Zone and Ultra Low Emission Zone appeals.

 Are you at the correct stage to appeal to the tribunal?